BASKG/GA-WDI-DSI-Hackathon/README.md

 ## Tips for DSI Students
 - Start by by creating dummy outputs so your team has something to work with.
 For example, if you know your model's output will eventually be an array of five values, start by building a Flask app that returns an array of 5 random values to a route.
 - If your team decides to use Flask, discuss where your predictions will route and what parameters they'll need.
-- If use a predictive model, start very simple (predict random numbers) to get things working.
+- If using predictive model, start very simple (predict random numbers) to get things working.
 Then, get iteratively more complex once the infrastructure is in place (engineer your features, try different models, tune hyperparameters...).
 - Do your data cleaning, EDA, and model tuning in a Jupyter notebook.
 Export the fitted model as a pickled file to save on processing time.
 - Deploy on AWS!